 Under the hood, the engine and engine compartment are clean and nicely detailed.
 The engine is the correct type and the engine number stamped on the pad does match the car, however the numero interno reportedly does not match.
 The engine compartment is tidy and clean and still maintains a very good overall visual appearance, showing the careful work performed when restored and maintained since.
 Various areas of the engine show only mild areas of use, typical of performance cars of this vintage as a restoration begins to settle.
 The underside of the car is clean and dry, with correct components, proper exhaust and mufflers, correct suspension and brakes.
 Various castings are also very clean and show no major chips or marks.
 The rear sections of the exhaust show some corrosion while the front sections are in very good condition.

 The car starts easily and settles into a smooth idle.
 The throttle pedal is heavy but the engine is responsive and has great carburetion, which, together with the wonderful exhaust note, is very evocative.
 The power level of this particular car is noteworthy: it is an unusually quick GTC, which will especially delight the experienced vintage V12 Ferrari driver.
 The clutch and brakes operate as expected with the gearbox delivering smooth shifts and easy engagement in each gear.
 It is important to note that the 2nd gear synchro (often an issue with these cars) is smooth even when cold.
 Road manners are composed and balanced, pulling eagerly to high rpm without smoke or hesitation, showing excellent oil pressure and correct running temperatures.
 The car performs just as reported by period reviews, validating the ongoing appreciation from decades of GTC owners who continue to sing the praises of these capable road cars.
-This GTC comes with a factory jack kit, jack bag, and accessory belts.
+This GTC comes with a factory jack kit, jack bag, accessory belts, and an extensive Massini report.

 The Ferrari 365 GTC is the last of the truly elegant and highly desirable Ferraris from the golden age of sports car motoring.
 Containing the best balance of elegance and state-of-the-art handling, while delivering great performance and usability even in modern traffic, the 365 GTC remains one of the most favored Ferraris among cognoscenti who have driven them all.
 The Colombo 4.4 liter V-12 delivers a great driving experience for enthusiasts who wish to not only show their cars, but to also enjoyably drive them.
 This GTC is a perfect example to use, having previously been restored to the highest standards and now being ready to deliver the inimitable classic Ferrari experience to its next owner.